Jason Stackhouse: Episode 2: "I Found You"

+Episode 3: "Fire in the Hole"

 Jason discusses a future with Violet and proposes the idea of children.
 Violet laughs and says he has softened up, but Jason assures her he's still a warrior but also a modern man.
 Andy arrives and tells them about Vince's posse.
 Adilyn thinks they might be after Sookie.
 There is a tense moment between Violet and Jessica before they set out to find Sookie.
 Jason leaves another message for Sookie on her cell phone, which had been tossed away earlier.
 The group encounters Vince's posse.
 Maxine Fortenberry, who is in the group, wants to deal with Jason and Jessica personally.
 She shoots Jessica in the shoulder, which leads to Violet ripping her heart out.
 Jason realizes Jessica is not healing and not even Jessica knows why.
 The group later ambushes a group of Hep-V vampires attacking Sookie, who was being used as bait, and successfully kills the infected vampires.
 Alcide is shot and killed in the fight.

+Episode 4: "Death Is Not the End"

 The next day, Jason must be the bearer of bad news as he calls Hoyt and tells him his mother was killed.
-He is heartbroken because Hoyt had been glamoured and does not remember their friendship, and refers to Jason simply as officer.
+He is heartbroken because Hoyt had been glamoured and does not remember their friendship and refers to Jason simply as an officer.
 He and Sam also visit Rosie and tell her that Sheriff Deputy Kevin Ellis has died.
 Later, Jason, Sam, and Sookie visit Andy's house to ask Holly what happened to the rest of the prisoners.
 Sookie finds out that they are being held in Fangtasia.
 In a tense scene in the car, Sam wants to ambush Fangtasia head on but Jason threatens him with a gun and orders him to turn around.
 Sam reluctantly agrees.
 A crew is assembled to assault Fangtasia, which includes Sookie, Bill, Jason, Eric, Pam, Jessica, Violet, and 2 others.
 Sookie and Eric create a diversion in the front while the rest of them sneak in, but before much can be done, Vince's posse attacks with Molotov cocktails.
 In the chaos, Arlene, who had been violently fed on by the Hep-V vampires at Fangtasia, almost dies but is saved by vampire blood from Keith.